 VOCAL BEHAVIOR

-By night, Leach’s Storm Petrels emit a sound baton sound interrupt by a wuee-cha and ending with a chu-chattericha sh-chitteri.
+By night, Leach’s Storm Petrels emit a baton sound interrupted by a wuee-cha and ending with a chu-chattericha sh-chitteri.

 Illustration by Juan M. Varela.